What are the Most Spectacular Roads in Indonesia?

 Kelok 9

-Also known as Kelok Sembilan, Kelok 9 is a winding road linking the Central and the Eastern regions of the Sumatera province.
+Also known as Kelok Sembilan, Kelok 9 is a winding road linking the Central and Eastern regions of the Sumatera province.
 The road starts near Payakumbuh, the second-largest city in Sumatera.
 Kelok means curve, and if the name is not suggestive enough, the road has 9 steep curves, which will give a boost of adrenaline to any passionate driver.
 If you think that 9 curves are dangerous, consider the fact that Kelok 9 was built over the old Kelok 44 road.
-The new road has a flyover structure and it was built due to the increasing traffic which caused traffic jams on the previously narrow road.
+The new road has a flyover structure and was built due to the increasing traffic which caused traffic jams on the previously narrow road.
 The Kelok 44 road should have been covered in less than 4 hours, but it took 5 to 6 hours due to the traffic.

 Cipularang Toll Road